geertmeersman/mobile_vikings/README.md

 # Mobile Vikings for Home Assistant

-A Home Assistant integration allowing to monitor your EV charging and manage your charging points
+A Home Assistant integration to monitor Mobile Vikings BE services

 ### Features